busathlab/mdlab/docs/namd_lab3.md

 current umbrella window is 6
 ```

+Here is a description of the `for` statement in the above example:
+1. `windowCount=0`: Start with a value of `0` for `windowCount`.
+2. `windowCount<$totalWindows`: Continue running the loop until `windowCount` is no longer less than `totalWindows`
+3. `++windowCount`: Increment `windowCount` by 1 for every loop iteration

+`windowCount` is used within the loop as a multiplication factor for the variable `reactionCoordinateIncrement`; their product is added to the variable `reactionCoordinateStart` to give the value of `umbrellaWindow`.
+In the case of a distance reaction coordinate, `umbrellaWindow` would represent the desired location of the drug along the channel axis to be used for that particular simulation.

 **While Loop**.
-A "while loop" is used to execute a list of commands as long as a condition is met.
-These are used less frequently than for loops, but they have their utility.
-Let's recreate the same outcome of the previous for loop using a while loop:
+A `while` loop is used to execute a list of commands as long as a condition is met.
+These are used less frequently than `for` loops, but they have utility.
+Let's recreate the same outcome of the previous `for` loop using a `while` loop:

 ```shell
 windowCount=0